Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 5. Legal Compliance

 Suppliers must adhere to legal standards.
-This consideration generally affects the supply perspective and the way both parties approach.
+This consideration generally affects the supply perspective and the way both parties approach it.

 Legal compliance encompasses a wide variety of standards.
 But most importantly, these rules help avoid potential repercussions.